fraisai/challenges/README.md

 [countBy.js](https://github.com/fraisai/challenges/blob/main/countBy.js): Create a function countBy that iterates through an array and perform the callback on each element and stores this value as a key in an object.
 The value associated with each key will be the number of times that particular return value was returned.

+[createArray.js](https://github.com/fraisai/challenges/blob/main/createArray.js): Create a function createArray that returns an empty object that has the behavior and functionality of an array and includes the methods push, pop, unshift, and shift.
+The goal of this problem is to reverse engineer what array methods are actually doing.

+[createFunction.js](https://github.com/fraisai/challenges/blob/main/createFunction.js): Create a function createFunction that creates and returns a function, which returns the string 'hello world'.